frederic-perez/AmE-dictionary/data/dictionary.md

 __upping__ _v_ :two::hammer:
 __upright__ _n_ _The 34 yard field goal hit the left upright._
 __uproar__ _n_
+__uproarious__ _adj_ Marked by or causing boisterous merriment or convulsive laughter. _Syn_ hilarious, screaming _My brother spent the evening regaling us with uproarious tales of the pranks he and his bunkmates used to play on the other campers._
 __uproot__ _v_ :three::hammer: (uprooted) _Uprooted workers._
 __uprparious__ _adj_ _An uproarious fracas._
 __upsale__ _n_ An act of upselling.